 Preamps are generally used to convert weak electrical signals to output signals that can tolerate noise and be processed further to be sent to a loudspeaker or power amplifier.
 If your phono preamp comes without a ground, do not worry.

-Turntable Ground Wire Too Short
+Turntable Ground Wire is Too Short

 If the wire is too short, use any other electrically conductive wire to extend the ground wire.
 The wire should have an insulating outer sheath.